8ctopus/php-benchmark/README.md

 - git clone the project
 - `composer install`

-### run standard test
+### run standard tests

+Standard tests include a bunch of different tests such as `if` / `else`, `loops`, `array` operations, `math` functions, `hashes` and `files`.

     php benchmark.php

 ### run custom test

+Custom tests are user fined tests in the `TestsUser` class.

-- `php benchmark.php --custom --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test in `src/TestsUser.php`
+- `php benchmark.php --custom --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
+If there are exactly two tests, then the test results will be compared.

 ## examples